codefeedr/codefeedr/docs/pages/mydoc/mydoc_buffer.md

 sidebar: mydoc_sidebar
 folder: mydoc
 ---
+{% include warning.html content="This page is outdated!" %}
 Between each stage a buffer is added.
 These buffers are necessary to allow a directed acylic graph as pipeline where a plugin might read from multiple other stages (using this buffer).
 Currently [Kafka](https://kafka.apache.org/) and [RabbitMQ](https://www.rabbitmq.com/) are supported as buffers.

 Buffers can be selected through the pipeline builder: